Skip to main content

 Two visitors, a man and a woman, interact with Robert Filliou's 'Collective Dance Poem by Chance', a sculpture comprised of two bicycle wheels.

-We pride ourselves on being a hub of contact and exchange, generating and supporting research networks that extend beyond the confines of academia.
+At the Henry Moore Institute, we pride ourselves on being a hub of contact and exchange, generating and supporting research networks that extend beyond the confines of academia.

 Research seasons